 For more information, see Get security updates for Windows and Using Windows Defender.

 Review license agreements before installing software.
-When you visit websites, do not automatically agree to download anything the site offers.
+When you visit websites, don't automatically agree to download anything the site offers.
 If you download free software, such as file sharing programs or screen savers, read the license agreement carefully.
-Look for clauses where you must accept advertising and pop-ups from the company, or that the software will send certain information back to the software publisher.
+Look for clauses that say you must accept advertising and pop-ups from the company, or that the software will send certain information back to the software publisher.

 The best way to remove spyware is to run up-to-date antispyware software that can monitor software that is trying to install itself on your computer, and also scan for and remove potentially unwanted software that might already be installed.
 For more information about removing spyware and other unwanted software, see Using Windows Defender and Remove spyware from your computer.